This sauteed chicken liver recipe is very easy to make and full of unique flavor.

-On average, there are 12 mg of iron per 100 g of liver.
+On average, there are 12 mg of iron in 100g of chicken liver.
 You need less than 20 mg a day.

 Iron is important for making haemoglobin in red blood cells, which transport oxygen throughout the body.
 So, liver is a good food source of iron for those prone to anaemia.

 It’s high in phosphorous

 Liver provides about 50% of your phosphorous requirement per 100 grams.